jon-jc/shadcn-ui-vscode-extension/README.md

 Development takes place on GitHub.
 Contributions are made through pull requests, which are reviewed following the same code review process for both core team members and external contributors.

+### Credits

+All credits go to these amazing developers

+-[Selemondev](https://github.com/selemondev/vscode-shadcn-vue) for creating the Shadcn vue extension.

+- [Shadcn UI](https://ui.shadcn.com) for creating this beautiful project.
+- [Shadcn Vue](https://shadcn-vue.com) for creating the Vue port of Shadcn UI.
+- [Radix Vue](https://radix-vue.com) for doing all the hard work to make sure components are accessible.
+- [VueUse](https://vueuse.org) for providing many useful utilities.
+- [Suhel Makkad](https://github.com/SuhelMakkad/vscode-shadcn-ui) for creating the Shadcn UI VSCode extension.
+- [Neeraj Dalal](https://github.com/nrjdalal/shadcn-ui-snippets) for creating the Shadcn UI Snippets VSCode extension.

 ## Semantic Versioning

 We adhere to semantic versioning principles.
 This means patch releases address bugs and non-breaking changes, minor releases introduce backward-compatible new features, and major releases introduce changes that might break backward compatibility.